AdobeDocs/analytics-platform.en/help/components/filters/filters-overview.md

 See [Create filters](/help/components/filters/create-filters.md) for the various options available to create filters.

+## Plan filters

+Especially, as an administrator, the proper planning of filters improves the chances that the filters are used.
+Consider the following when planning filters:

+- **Audience**: Who will use your filters?
+Ensure you provide a good filter description so the audience understands:
+  - What is this filter useful for?

+  - When should I use this filter?

+- **Scope**: Which [Filter container](#filter-containers) best represents the data you are after?
+Use the smallest container possible.

+- **Components**: Decide which components to include in the filter definition, and against which values the conditions should validate.

+- **Process**: Consider an approval process for your filter.
+There is no approval workflow in Customer Journey Analytics but you can still organize a process to determine whether you approve a filter or not.

+- **Modularity**: Define filters with modularity in mind.
+So, the users of your filters can easily [stack filters](filter-builder.md#stack-filters) to create powerful new filters.

 ## Filter types

 You can create three types of filters:

 ### Quick filters

-Quick filters allow you to easily explore data within a given Workspace project, without the need of creating a filter in the [Filter Builder](/help/components/filters/create-filters.md).
+Quick filters allow you to explore data easily within a given Workspace project, without the need of creating a filter in the [Filter Builder](/help/components/filters/create-filters.md).
 You define your filter within the Workspace interface directly.
-See [Quick filters](quick-filters.md) for more information
+See [Quick filters](quick-filters.md) for more information.

 ### Regular filters

 Regular filters let you identify data (persons, sessions, events) based on one or more conditions.
-In case of more than one conditions, you use logical operators like And and Or to further define the filter.
-You can use containers to group conditons and build more complex filters.
+If more than one conditions, you use logical operators like And and Or to define the filter further.
+You can use containers to group conditions and build more complex filters.
 See [Filter builder](filter-builder.md) for more information.

 ### Sequential filters